GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 If neither mbedTLS nor wolfSSL fits your target platform or licensing requirements, the build system can be configured to use other TLS BSP implementations.

-Before selecting a TLS solution other than those mentioned above, make sure it meets the TLS Implementation Requirements in `doc/user_guide.md`.
+Before selecting a TLS solution other than those mentioned above, make sure it meets the TLS Implementation Requirements defined in `doc/user_guide.md`.

 To create a new BSP implementation for TLS:

 - Implement all of the BSP TLS API functions found in `include/bsp/iotc_bsp_tls.h`.
 Refer to at least one of the mbedTLS or wolfSSL implementations throughout this process to guide your development.
 - Put this implementation in the directory `src/bsp/tls/[NEW_TLS_LIBRARY_NAME]`.
 - Copy the file `make/mt-config/mt-tls-mbedtls.mk` to `make/mt-config/mt-tls-[NEW_TLS_LIBRARY_NAME].mk` and set the path variables inside according to the new TLS library's internal directory structure, relative to the base directory of the main makefile:
-   - IOTC_TLS_LIB_INC_DIR will be added to the toolchain include path when compiling the Cloud IoT Edge Embedded C Client source.
+   - IOTC_TLS_LIB_INC_DIR will be added to the toolchain include path when compiling the Cloud IoT Device SDK source.
    - IOTC_TLS_LIB_DIR will be added to the link path during the link step of example applications.
    - IOTC_TLS_LIB_NAME will be added as a `-l` library name parameter during the linking step.
    - IOTC_TLS_LIB_DEP is a path to a library as a makefile dependency.
 The build will fail and warn you if this file is missing.
 See `make/mt-config/mt-tls.mk` for more information.
-   - IOTC_CONFIG_FLAGS (optional) augment the compile-time preprocessor flags for the rest of your Cloud IoT Edge Embedded C Client source compilation steps.
+   - IOTC_CONFIG_FLAGS (optional) augment the compile-time preprocessor flags for the rest of your Cloud IoT Device SDK source compilation steps.
 Append to this value only with the makefile += operator.

 - Call `make` with the parameter `IOTC_BSP_TLS=[NEW_TLS_LIBRARY_NAME]`.
    - Note that this name must match the directory name you created under `src/bsp/tls` above.
 Additionally, this will not build your TLS library directly.
 Instead, it will build your TLS BSP to work with that library, assuming that the headers are in IOTC_TLS_LIB_INC_DIR and the TLS library is in IOTC_TLS_LIB_DIR, as defined in the previous step.